awsdocs/amazon-ec2-user-guide/doc_source/AccessingInstances.md

 ## Connection Options<a name="connection-method"></a>

-The operating system your local computer determines the options that you have to connect from your local computer to your Linux instance\.
+The operating system of your local computer determines the options that you have to connect from your local computer to your Linux instance\.

 **Options for Linux and macOS X**
 + [SSH client](AccessingInstancesLinux.md)